-- 1. A forest school first aid qualification and/or experience as shown in Appendix 5 - 2.
-A first aid at work qualification/medical registration as shown in Appendix 3 - 3.
-A formal teaching/training qualification as shown in Appendix 4 - 4.
+- 1. A first aid at work qualification/medical registration as shown in Appendix 3 - 2.
+A formal teaching/training qualification as shown in Appendix 4 - 3.
 An acceptable log/record of teaching first aid as shown in Appendix 4

 Trainers are expected to keep up to date with the subject area an provide evidence of continuing professional development (CPD).